Florida Ironweed

 It is, as the name implies, a Florida native, with a range that extends over the southern third of the Peninsula, plus the Keys.
 It's also found in Orange and Indian River counties, according to official distribution maps.
 Until relatively recently, Florida ironweed was considered endemic to Florida, meaning it was thought to grow only in the Sunshine State and nowhere else, but it has been found growing on Andros Island in the northern Bahamas.

 The Vernonia genus is large, but exactly how large depends on who's doing the counting.
 Some sources say it has at least 350 accepted members, while others put the figure near 1,000.
 Regardless, the plants in the genus get the name ironweed from their tough stems and deep root system (a useful adaptation in Florida's pine flatwoods, where fire is a regular part of the natural cycle).
-Florida ironweed is one of two members of Vernonia found in Florida.
+Florida ironweed is one of two members of Vernonia native to South Florida, the other being giant ironweed.
+A third, little ironweed, is fairly common in South Florida, but it is not native.

 Florida ironweed is among the smaller members of Vernonia, only standing between six and 12 inches tall.
 By contrast, giant ironweed, the other member of Vernonia native to Florida, ranges between three and 10 feet.
 Florida ironweed is an upright plant, usually with a single stem that branches out higher up the plant.
 It has long, narrow leaves, about two to four inches from tip to tip and about a half-inch wide.
 They are smooth on the top but slightly hairy on the underside.
 The leaves are larger and more numerous near the base of the plant, becoming progressively smaller and fewer higher up on the plant.